 For more information on the track and drivers as well as some daily fantasy NASCAR insight, check out the two podcasts I recorded this week with Nick Giffen (RotoDoc) of RotoViz.

 When sorting through the head-to-head driver props for Arizona, I’ve opted to focus most on projected finishing positions (as well track-type history and practice times) in the RotoViz tools.
-I’ve pulled all the odds from 5dimes, but be sure to shop around.

 Here are three props that have caught my eye.